 Gavel’s model is pretty different from traditional scoring methods — it’s based on the method of pairwise comparisons, and the system uses fancy math to come up with a ranking.
 For reasons described in detail in this post, pairwise comparisons work much better than having judges input scores from 1 to 10 or something like that.

 The HackMIT team has used Gavel for four events now.
 We implemented the first prototype, a text message based system built on top of Twilio, at Blueprint in Spring 2015.
-In Fall 2015, we switched to a new algorithm and reimplemented the system as a web app for HackMIT.
+In Fall 2015, we switched to the Crowd-BT algorithm and reimplemented the system as a web app for HackMIT.
 We continued to use that implementation for Blueprint in Spring 2016.
 For this year’s HackMIT, we completely redesigned the frontend and the admin panel of the application, changing basically everything except for the core algorithms.
 Now the system is a whole lot more user-friendly for both judges and event organizers.